Project Characteristics: Key elements that Define a Project

 Eventually, you will pack your stuff.
 Get to the airport and jump on the plane to Japan, where you will follow your plan to experience all those beautiful places Japan can offer.
 When you are back, you might want to create a slideshow from photos or print one or two to remind you about the great time you had.

 Monitor Progress & Controls

-When you have created your plan and start executing it, you will want to monitor the progress and ensure that things are happening as planned.
+When you have created your plan and started executing it, you will want to monitor the progress and ensure that things are happening as planned.
 Otherwise, you may need to pay more for tickets or book different hotels than previously anticipated.
 Also, you would like to monitor the whole budget you have committed to the trip.
 You do not want this to slip.

-If things are not going by the plan, you may need to understand why.
+If things are not going the plan, you may need to understand why.
 Then you will need to course-correct and push things back on track.

 Your trip is finished.
 You have diligently followed the plan and kept it within the budget, and it is time to close the project.

 But wait, after initial success, you may decide to organise one more trip next year.
 Maybe not everything went as smoothly as you would like initially.
 So, you can take the plan you had for the Japan trip and update it with lessons learned.
 Now, you are ready to re-plan and execute again.
 Let’s go; our next adventure awaits us!